FSZ1X2/EscapeFromCatPaws/README.md

   - show the app title and app theme.
 - HomePage.java:
   - we use this activity for generate the GUIs of the app lobby.
+  - the app will auto change the screen brightness in this scene.
   - users can choose actions they want to take in this scene.
   - users can also check the introduction as well as infromation of the app by click the about button.